High-dimensional copula variational approximation through transformation: Skew-Normal Copula Approximation

 To judge the approximation accuracy, the exact augmented posterior is computed using MCMC with data augmentation.
 Figure~\ref{fig:poly1} plots the first three posterior moments of the approximations (vertical axes) against their true values (horizontal axes).
 Results are given for the approximations A3 (panels a,e,i), A4 (panels b,f,j), A5 (panels c,g,k) and A6 (panels d,h,l).
 All four identify the means well, but the striking result is that the two copula approximations capture the (Pearsons) skew coefficients remarkably well in panels~(k,l).
 By doing so, the estimates of the second moment in panels (g,h) are also improved.
-Figure~\ref{fig:poly2} illustrates further by plotting the exact posterior densities for the 9 model parameters (excluding the random effects), along with those of approximations A1, A3 and A5.
-Ignoring the dependence between parameters greatly understates the posterior standard deviation, which is well-known.
-However, adopting the Gaussian copula A5 improves the density estimates compared to a Gaussian -- particularly for $\zeta$ in panel~(i).
+Figure~\ref{fig:poly2} illustrates further by plotting the exact posterior densities for the nine model parameters (excluding the random effects), along with those of approximations A1, A3, A5, and that obtained using INLA~\citep{rue2009} with the same priors.
+Ignoring the dependence between parameters using A1 greatly understates the posterior standard deviation, which is well-known.
+However, adopting the Gaussian copula A5 improves the density estimates compared to the Gaussian A3 -- particularly for $\zeta$ in panel~(i).
 The latter is likely due to the skew in the posteriors of many random effect values, which is captured by the copula.
+Last, INLA approximates the near symmetric marginal posteriors of the fixed effects well, but has an inaccurate estimate for $\zeta$ in panel~(i), thereby understating the level of heterogeneity in the data compared to all VB estimators.